 The Shaikan Field is one of the largest oil discoveries in the Kurdistan Region of Iraq and has been in production since July 2013.
-To date, the field has produced in excess of 70 Million Stock Tank Barrels and has estimated 2P reserves of 578 Million Stock Tank Barrels, as at 31 December 2019.
-GKP has a vision to grow production to 110,000 bopd over the coming years, with a near-term target of 55,000 bopd in Q3 2020.
+To date, the field has produced in excess of 70 million stock tank barrels (“MMstb”) and has estimated 2P reserves of 578 MMstb, as at 31 December 2019.
+GKP has a vision to grow production to 110,000 bopd over the coming years.

-In June 2018, GKP and MOL recommenced investment into Shaikan.
-The expansion activities underway will see production increase to 55,000 bopd with longer-term potential to increase output to 110,000 bopd, by way of a phased investment programme.
+Before the suspension of the activity programme, work was ongoing to increase production to 55,000 bopd with longer-term potential to increase output to 110,000 bopd, by way of a phased investment programme.